hmxxu/BeatBuddy/README.md

 ### Adding tests
 When adding more tests, simply create a file ending in `.test.ts`.
-BeatBuddy is tested using the `Jest` testing framework, and the preference for file structure is that tests are placed directly next to the unit they are testing.
+BeatBuddy is tested using the Jest[^4] testing framework, and the preference for file structure is that tests are placed directly next to the unit they are testing.
 For example, suppose you have the following directory structure:
 ```
 dir1/
 ├─ MyFunctions.ts